ydprtm/pc_control_tutorials/boost_asio_tcp_tutorial/README.md

 ## Section 5: Sample 2

 This sample is an example of a server application.
-It accepts connections from a client.
+It reads a message from a client.

 Browse to the sample_2 sub-directory.
 Let's have a look the sample's source code.